Close

 We strongly recommend that new part-time students make arrangements to participate in as much of Welcome Week as possible, although we recognise that you may have restrictions on your time.

 You will be assigned to one of five tutor groups, each led by a Programme Director (PD) who is responsible for oversight of your Programme.
-You will also be allocated a personal tutor, a friendly academic with whom you can discuss your module options and progress.
-To facilitate the allocations of tutors, please complete the online student profile as soon as possible and before you register in September.
+You will also be allocated a personal tutor, a dedicated member of academic staff, with whom you can discuss your module options and progress.
+To facilitate the allocations of tutors, please complete the online student profile form as soon as possible and definitely before you register in September.
 You will meet your personal tutor regularly throughout your studies.

 Term 1 consists of ten weeks of teaching plus one week in the middle of the term when there is no formal teaching (reading week).
-Reading week is a time for private study and will also include a module fair which will help you decide which modules to take in Terms 2 & 3.
+Reading week is a time for private study.
+It is also a time for you to consider which modules to take in Terms 2 & 3.

 Term 2 consists of a further ten weeks of teaching plus a reading week in the middle of the term.